Diuit/DUChat-iOS-demo/README.md

    end
    ```

+6. Execute `pod install` to install required frameworks.

-6. Type `open MyFirstChat.xcworkspace` to open the project.
+7. Type `open MyFirstChat.xcworkspace` to open the project.

-7. We have to set up App Id and App key in the first place.
+8. We have to set up App Id and App key in the first place.
 In `AppDelegate.swift`, import Diuit framework.

    ```swift
    import DUMessaging